 3. Adopt a Data-driven Approach to Customize Your Customer Journey

 Get to know your customers.
 Engage with them.
 Monitor their in-product behavior, and segment them on the basis of their individual needs.
 The more granular data you collect the better it is!
+Organizing, managing, and analyzing all of this data may seem overwhelming, but using a customer analytics platform to analyze your user behavior can help.

 Collect as much data as you can about customers and product usage.
 Identify different tiers and use cases.
 Subdivide features based on the needs of each segment and create a product roadmap that takes into account different customers at different stages of their journey.